JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-01-wordpress-tutorial.md

     </dd>
 </dl>

 The Codex pages for each function explains things well.
 Some functions will make more sense for certain uses versus others.
-[Example 7-3](ch07.html#ex7-3code "Example 7-3.
-The WP DOC plugin") shows how to use the `add_rewrite_endpoint()` function to detect when _/doc/_ is added to the end of a URL and to force the download of a _.doc_ file.
+The next example shows how to use the `add_rewrite_endpoint()` function to detect when _/doc/_ is added to the end of a URL and to force the download of a _.doc_ file.
 This code makes use of the fact that any HTML document with a _.doc_ extension will be read by Microsoft Word as a _.doc_ file.

 The `add_rewrite_endpoint()` function takes two parameters:

-* $name*—Name of the endpoint, for example, `'doc'`.
+* `$name` —Name of the endpoint, for example, `'doc'`.
-* $places*—Specifies which pages to add the endpoint rule to.
+* `$places` —Specifies which pages to add the endpoint rule to.
 Uses the `EP_*` constants defined in _wp-includes/rewrite.php_.

 ```php
 <?php